List of Coal Faces at Stillingfleet Mine

 The Bunker 6 Westerland feeder coal clearance connection from Stillingfleet Mine.

-The conveyors in the east and south lateral roadways at Stillingfleet Mine had to transport coal from North Selby and Stillingfleet Mines.
-Roadways in the drive house areas of 5m high by 7m wide, square section stanchion girders were created to house the double, 6.6 K.V.
+The conveyors in the east and south intake lateral roadways at Stillingfleet Mine had to transport coal from North Selby and Stillingfleet Mines.
+The drive house roadways were 5m high by 7m wide, square section stanchion girders and were created to house the double, 6.6 K.V.
 750kw, steel cord conveyor drives.
-The South Drive House was situated at the furthest point of the south lateral roadway which loaded onto a lower lateral roadway which delivered via a 2000 tonne staple shaft into the Gascoigne Wood Spine Tunnels.
+The drive house was situated in the South Intake roadway near to the pit bottom with the steel cord conveyor running to the south of the mine towards the Gascoigne Wood Mine connection.

 Stillingfleet Mine developed the east and west lateral headings to the furthest extent and worked faces from 1988.
 The west side of the mine worked 12 faces, the last being H219s in 1998 and the east of the mine worked 6 faces, the last being H256s in 1995 very near to the North Selby Mine workings.
 During this period the north lateral headings were developed and a further north east lateral was driven where 2 faces were worked.
 As the mine progressed northwards a west and east lateral was developed with 9 faces worked from 1995 to 2002.